- Home

 - Theoretical Probability

-The expected probability of an event based on mathematical reasoning about equally likely outcomes, without conducting experiments.
+Theoretical probability is the expected probability of an event calculated by mathematical reasoning about equally likely outcomes, without conducting experiments.
 Theoretical probability lets us predict outcomes without experiments.

 Definition